List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not worth it for a product this old and used.
+2026Third-party insurance: not worth it for a used sofa of this age, as premiums often outweigh potential claims.

-For a sofa of this age, third-party insurance from providers like Bajaj Allianz or Flipkart is generally not worth the premium.
-The cost of coverage will likely exceed the potential payout for common issues, which are often considered wear and tear rather than sudden damage.
+For a sofa of this age, third-party insurance policies like those from Bajaj Allianz or Flipkart are generally not worth the premium.
+The likelihood of a claim exceeding the cumulative premium, considering the product’s age and typical wear, is low.

 Pre-Purchase Inspection Checklist